iiiyx/p106-100-p104-100/README.md

-__REMEMBER__: to make it work you must have 4-th generation Intel Core CPU with integrated video.
+__REMEMBER__: to make it work you must have at least 4-th generation Intel Core CPU with integrated video.
 Also you must certainly enable iGPU at BIOS (32-64 MB will be enough).

 _Some BIOS require additional configurating._

 Now follow these steps:

-1. Download 416.34 NVIDIA driver (without installing it): https://www.nvidia.ru/content/DriverDownload-March2009/confirmation.php?url=/Windows/416.34/416.34-desktop-win10-64bit-international-whql.exe&type=GeForce Some newer drivers are also suitable.
-I guess this one is the latest https://www.nvidia.ru/content/DriverDownload-March2009/confirmation.php?url=/Windows/417.22/417.22-desktop-win10-64bit-international-whql.exe&type=GeForce
+1. Download 416.34 NVIDIA driver (without installing it): https://www.guru3d.com/files-get/geforce-416-34-whql-driver-download,1.html Some newer drivers are also suitable.
+I guess this one is the latest https://www.guru3d.com/files-get/geforce-417-22-whql-driver-download,1.html
 2. Right click on it and Extract all to some dir using any archive manager (7zip for example).
 Let's call this dir YOUR_EXTRACTED_DRIVER_DIR
 3. Open ___nv\_disp.inf___ from YOUR_EXTRACTED_DRIVER_DIR/Display.Driver
 4. Search for your Video Card name (for example _p106-100_) at the end of the file.
 Something like _NVIDIA\_DEV.___1C07___ = "NVIDIA P106-100"_